Yashalkhan8989/ecommerce-/README.md

 # E-commerce Template for Payload

 This is an e-commerce template built with Payload CMS, Next.js, and Stripe.
-It provides a robust foundation for building an online store with a modern tech stack..
+It provides a robust foundation for building an online store with a modern tech stack.

 ## Features